-When shopping for an air conditioner, you might notice there is a SEER rating listed on the specification list.
-Most people do not understand what this is, so they simply ignore it.
-But little do they know, this ratio is quite important to consider when choosing an air conditioner to buy.
+When shopping for an air conditioner, you might notice a SEER rating on the specification list.
+Unfortunately, most people do not understand this, so they ignore it.
+But little do they know, and this ratio is quite important to consider when choosing an air conditioner to buy.

 What is the SEER Rating?

 SEER stands for Seasonal Energy Efficiency Ratio.
 This ratio is used to measure how efficiently an appliance uses energy during the cooling season.

 The number is found by dividing the total amount of energy produced for cooling in a season by the total amount of energy consumed in the process.
 The calculation should use a constant indoor and variable outdoor temperature ranging from 60 to 100 degrees for a valid result.